Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How DigixDAO works

-The Digix Decentralized Autonomous Organisation is a self-governing community that can trace its roots back to a March 2016 crowd sale.
-A community based on the Ethereum blockchain, DigixDAO aims to involve its token holders in the decision-making process and in shaping the direction of the asset tokenization business.
-Its on-chain crowdsale reached its USD$5.5 million target in the space of 12 hours.
+The Digix Decentralised Autonomous Organisation is a self-governing community that can trace its roots back to a March 2016 crowdsale.
+A community based on the Ethereum blockchain, DigixDAO aims to involve its token holders in the decision-making process and in shaping the direction of the asset tokenisation business.
+Its on-chain crowdsale reached its US$5.5 million target in the space of 12 hours.

 What the project aims to achieve is outlined in the abstract from its whitepaper:

-“Digix provides a use case for the tokenization and documentation of physical assets through its Proof of Asset (PoA) protocol.
-The PoA protocol utilizes Ethereum and the InterPlanetary Files System (IPFS) to track an asset through its chain of custody.
-This allows for the open and public verification of an asset’s existence without a centralized database.
-Digix also offers an API allowing other applications to be built on top of our asset tokenization service.”
+“Digix provides a use case for the tokenisation and documentation of physical assets through its Proof of Asset (PoA) protocol.
+The PoA protocol utilises Ethereum and the InterPlanetary Files System (IPFS) to track an asset through its chain of custody.
+This allows for the open and public verification of an asset’s existence without a centralised database.
+Digix also offers an API allowing other applications to be built on top of our asset tokenisation service.”